levywanke/alx-system_engineering-devops/0x09-web_infrastructure_design/2-secured_and_monitored_web_infrastructure.md

-ervers: Adding multiple servers improves reliability and scalability by distributing the workload and providing redundancy.
+servers: Adding multiple servers improves reliability and scalability by distributing the workload and providing redundancy.

 2. Firewalls: Firewalls are added to control and monitor incoming and outgoing network traffic to and from the servers.
 They help protect against unauthorized access, malicious attacks, and data breaches.